-I have been traveling around this country presenting to both healthcare practitioners and as part of women’s health work shops and I am still amazed that many healthcare practitioners and the general public alike, still do not know what a proper menstrual cycle should be like.
+I have travelled around this country presenting to both healthcare practitioners and as part of women’s health work shops and I am still amazed that many healthcare practitioners and the general public alike, still do not know what a proper menstrual cycle should be like.

 OMG, if the healthcare providers have no idea, then how to we expect everyone else to know.
 This is why we are seeing so many women put up with gynaecological conditions such as Endometriosis, Adenomyosis, PCOS and many other symptoms they face on daily basis.

-Every day I also get emails and facebook messages from women, or see them in clinic, asking me if PMS, menstrual irregularities and period pain is normal and I have to tell them it is not.
+I also get asked if PMS, menstrual irregularities and period pain is normal and I have to tell them it is not.
 To put it bluntly, PMS, severe PMS (known as premenstrual dysphoric disorder-PMDD), irregular cycles and period pain IS NOT normal.

 The sad thing is even then, some women are being missed, or offered the supposed quick fix, or patch, that will not fix their issues.
 The worse things is, in my line of work is that when these things are missed and masked and left for too long, women wake up one day and want babies, and can’t have them, or struggle to have them.

 Going on the oral contraceptive pill will not fix the cause of the issue either.
-It usually just masks a condition and this is why women need to see a gynaecologist or a women’s health specialist for any gynaecology issue.
+Sure, it can offer some symptomatic relief for some, but it usually just masks a condition and this is why women need to see a gynaecologist or a women’s health specialist for any gynaecology issue.

 So, I am going to tell you what a proper a menstrual cycle should be like and I’m going list what it should be like below.
 So that way if you are wondering why your menstrual cycle has gone crazy and you cant get enough Ibuprofen, or naprogesics, into your body when you get your cycle, then please remember the list below.

 But, for those who may be trying to have babies, or think that all is OK, don’t be fooled into think that you don’t have a gynaecological issue because you don’t have pain, or irregularities either.

 What a proper menstrual cycle should be like